Airbus-A330-bruh/GAME_STASH_VERSION_2.0/README.txt

 Welcome to THE qwertyairbus GAME STASH, WHERE HACKS AND PROXIES  AND PEOPLE TIRED OF SCHOOL BLOCKING THINGS

 SERVICEWORKER METHOD:
-this works on ANY admin extension blocksi goguardian iboss lightspeed, and MORE
+This works on ANY admin extension blocks Goguardian IBoss Lightspeed, and MORE

-Requirements(simple almost every chromebook has this)make sure developer tools is blocked, if u dont know if it is or not press ctrl + shift + i on any website and if a menu in the bottom doesnt pop up then its disabled
+Requirements(simple, almost every Chromebook has this): make sure Developer Tools are blocked.
+If u don't know if it is or not, press Ctrl + Shift + I on any website, and if a menu at the bottom doesn't pop up, then it's disabled

-1. go to chrome://serviceworker-internals
+1. Go to chrome://serviceworker-internals

-2. enable Open DevTools window and pause JavaScript execution on Service Worker startup for debugging.
+2. Enable the Open DevTools window and pause JavaScript execution on Service Worker startup for debugging.

-3. scroll down till u see the chrome extension ID of your adming extension or copy it then press ctrl + f on the serviceworker page and paste it in then hit enter and it will show u it
+3. scroll down till u see the Chrome extension ID of your admin extension or copy it, then press Ctrl + F on the serviceworker page and paste it in, then hit enter, and it will show u it

-4. press stop then unregister
+4. Press stop, then unregister

-5. some websites wont load up. use https://search.brave.com/ and search up EVERYTHING and open ALL links from there and it will fix any website that uses serviceworker not loading

-6. some websites even with brave will take around 10 seconds to load up even after using brave dont worry it still works
+5. Some websites won't load up.
+Use https://search.brave.com/ and search up EVERYTHING, and open ALL links from there, and it will fix any website that uses Service Worker not loading websites, even withBravee will take around 10 seconds to load up.
+Don't worry, it still works

-7. this resets every time u restart your computer so make sure u do this everytime u restart ur computer or if a website is still blocked
+7. This resets every time u restart your computer, so make sure u do this every time u restart ur computer, er or if a website is still blocked